sahadnk72/sahadnk72.github.io/_posts/2016-04-03-fb-page-timeline.md

 The GET parameter `timeline_visibility` can have any of these values: `hidden`, `normal` or `starred`.

-Upon successful request, the timeline visibility of the particular post changed into whatever state we desired.
+Upon successful request, the timeline visibility of the particular post changed into whatever state is passed through that parameter.

 {% highlight text %}